How to capture payment during a voice call (Generic Pay Connector)

 This makes sense, given that our Generic Pay Connector's Endpoint URL was configured to be "https://example.com".
 That's not a real payment processor.

-request that Twilio would send to a payment processor.
+In the next section, we'll create a very basic endpoint that will be able to handle the POST request that Twilio would send to a payment processor.
 This is just to illustrate the flow of information between your caller, Twilio, and the payment processor's endpoint.

-When <Pay> has completed gathering valid payment information from the caller, the Generic Pay Connector will initiate an HTTPS POST
+When <Pay> has completed gathering valid payment information from the caller, the Generic Pay Connector will initiate an HTTPS POST request to the endpoint URL specified in the Pay Connector's configuration.

 In an actual, production situation, this is the step where a PCI-compliant payment processor would send the payment information and transaction details (i.e. whether the transaction is a tokenize or charge transaction) with the payment gateway, handle any timeouts or failures from the payment gateway, process any errors, and send back a response to Twilio in Twilio's required format.